jackdbd/sfscon-2024-indieweb/slides/own-your-identity.md

 Setup Web sign-in for login, sign-in to https://indieweb.org/, and create your user page, linking to your personal domain.

+1. A website presents a Web sign-in login form to the user
+2. The user enters their personal domain name into the login form
+3. The website verifies that the user has control of that domain (e.g. via RelMeAuth or IndieAuth)

-Easy: rel-me links to your "other profiles" on the web (e.g. at silos) and have them link back.
-How to setup rel-me links.
+RelMeAuth.
+Easier: rel-me links to your "other profiles" on the web (e.g. at silos) and have them link back.

-Harder: Local IndieAuth provider support in your own site.
+IndieAuth.
+Harder: Local [IndieAuth provider](https://indieweb.org/IndieAuth#IndieAuth_Providers) support in your own site.

 https://indieweb.org/IndieMark